fedberry/fedberry/README.md

 ##Default User / Passwords

 ####Minimal, XFCE & LXQt release images
 To facilitate optional headless support, a root user password is already set.
 After the initial OS boot, please set the timezone, root password and create users when prompted at initial setup.
-If you choose not to change the root password using initial-setup, then you will be prompted to change it at  first login.
+If you choose not to change the root password using initial-setup (eg. you initally boot using headless mode), then you will be prompted to change it at  first login.

 ####Barebone release image
 To facilitate default headless support, a root user password is already set.
 You will be prompted to change your root password when you first login.

 **Root password = fedberry**

 ##Additional or Modified Software
-The Yum repository is located here: [http://download.fedberry.org/releases/](http://download.fedberry.org/releases/)
+Yum repositories are located here: [http://download.fedberry.org/releases/](http://download.fedberry.org/releases/)

 As this is a Fedora Remix, some additional or modified RPMs are included to enable full compatibility with the BCM2836/7 SOCs (RPi2/3) or to add extra features.
 The most significant change is a custom kernel.
 The included kernel has vanilla kernel.org sources patched with modications from the Raspberry Pi foundation's kernel tree (bcm2709 port).
 Refer here: https://github.com/raspberrypi/linux.